byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Teaming with antioxidants, Pro-Biotic Eco-enzyme is a powerful multi-functional tool.**

-Fermentation naturally produces Lactic Acid Bacteria (LAB), one of the most well studied bacterial groups known from ancient times.
-These valuable micro-organisms are used in numerous areas, especially food industry and medicine.
-LAB produce a wide range of compounds for food upgrading.
-Moreover, LAB can find special applications like generation of bio-energy not affecting the surrounding environment.

 #### *Why make Eco-Enzyme?*

 **Waterborne infections account for 80% of all infectious diseases.**